-No business owner wants to think about a violent event happening at their workplace, but each year, more than 2 million American employees report having been a victim of various types of workplace violence.
-According the U.S. Bureau of Labor Statistics, 409 workers were fatally injured in work-related attacks in 2014.
-To put that into perspective, that’s about 16 percent of the 4,821 workplace fatalities from the same year.
+No business wants to think about a violent incident occurring at their workplace.
+But each year, more than 2 million American employees report having been a victim of various types of workplace violence.
+According to the U.S. Bureau of Labor Statistics, 807 workers were fatally injured in work-related attacks in 2017.
+To put that into perspective, that’s nearly 16% percent of the 5,147 workplace fatalities from the same year.
 Read More

 According to the National Fire Protection Association (NFPA), there were over 33,000 workplace fires from 2013–2017 totaling $1.5 billion in property loss.
 Understanding how a fire might originate is the first step organizations should take in protecting its people and assets.

 Unfortunately, there’s no such thing as a completely fireproof facility.
 There are simply too many factors present to safeguard against every hazard.
 While workplace fires are sometimes out of an organization’s control, understanding risk will help dramatically reduce the likelihood a fire will occur.
 Read More

 At the dawn of the 20th century, Galveston was arguably slated to become the largest city in Texas.
 A 27-mile long island rising a mere five feet above sea level, the bustling town had grown into the state’s central port.
 Numerous millionaires called it home, and downtown’s Strand District was dubbed the “Wall Street of the South.”

 All of that changed on September 8, 1900.

 With little warning and a lack of the communication technology we now have, a Category 4 hurricane slammed into the coast.
 Winds in excess of 140 mph battered homes and businesses.
 A storm surge over 15 feet high swallowed the island.
 By the following morning, the entire city was leveled.
 Read More